-We hope to answer many of your questions in our brochures and in this Q & A section.
-Please read the brochure for each tour carefully, and then drop us a line or call us with any questions you still have.
-We’ll be updating this section based on your questions and comments.
-Thank you.
+We hope to answer many of your questions in our brochures and in this section.
+Please read the brochure for your tour carefully, and then contact us with any questions.
+Randy can be reached at firstname.lastname@example.org or at 908.451.0252.

 Mature minors under 18 are welcome, but they must be accompanied by a parent or guardian.

 Will there be European participants on my tour?
 I like the concept of an international tour.

 We hope so, but we can make no promises.

 We developed the 3-day (+2) tour in an effort to create tours that attract more European participants.
 Because Europeans can visit the battlefields more frequently, they tend to stay for shorter time periods.